cwoodruff/book-network-programming-csharp/Chapter14/chapter14.md

 Under the hood, WebHooks leverage standard HTTP protocols, making them easy to implement and integrate across a wide range of platforms and services.
 They operate in a publisher-subscriber model: the sender (publisher) generates an event, such as a new message in a chat application, packages the relevant data into a payload, and delivers it to a subscriber's WebHook endpoint.
 The subscriber, in this case, is the application that needs to be notified about the new message.
 The beauty of WebHooks lies in their simplicity.
 There's no need for a fancy middleware layer or proprietary technology—just HTTP, JSON (or your preferred data format), and some well-thought-out endpoints.

-What makes WebHooks particularly exciting in the context of .NET 8 and C# 12 is how these tools elevate their implementation.
-With .NET 8's robust HTTP client APIs and C#12's expressive language features, you can craft WebHook solutions that are secure, scalable, and maintainable.
+What makes WebHooks particularly exciting in the context of .NET 8 and C# is how these tools elevate their implementation.
+With .NET 8's robust HTTP client APIs and C#'s expressive language features, you can craft WebHook solutions that are secure, scalable, and maintainable.
 Whether you're integrating a payment gateway, syncing a database, enabling live notifications in a web app, or even building a real-time chat application, WebHooks provides a flexible and efficient way to get the job done.
 In the chapters ahead, we'll break down how to implement these systems, but for now, let's appreciate the elegance of the hook itself—transformative yet straightforward.

 ### The WebHook Ecosystem: Senders and Receivers